UNMECE231Fa2020/homework2/README.md

 Homework 2 of ECE231.
 Due 10/3/2020 at midnight.

 ## Context
 For this assignment, you are going to do a classic problem.
 Create a class for complex numbers.
-You are given the file `main.cpp` which will test your complex class.
-You'll have to create two additional files:
+You are given the files `complex.hpp` which declares some methods and operator overloads for the `Complex` class.
+You are also given `main.cpp`, which will test the `Complex` class.
+You'll have to create `A cpp file that will contain your contructors, methods, and operator overloading`.

-  1. `A cpp file that will contain your contructors and functions`
+## complex.hpp
-  1. `A h (or hpp) file that will contain your class declaration, constructor declarations, and function declarations` Make sure that `main.cpp` includes your h (or hpp) file.
-In your h (or hpp) you should have these attributes (data members):
+In `complex.hpp`, the class has these attributes (data members):

-    double real
+    double _real
-    double imag
+    double _imag

-and these prototypes:
+You can edit `_real` and `_imag`, as long as you have two double variables to represent the real and imaginary part of a complex number.
+The head also has these prototypes:

     Default constructor (no arguments)
     Default constructor (with arguments)